Knowledge base

 49 - date.sent: 2023-06-07 12:11:35 (+0100)

-Here, it can be seen that emails from 2017 have a UID (758, 757, ...) higher than emails from 2023.
-UIDs must have been reassigned for one reason or another during the existence of this entire email account (moves, copies, imports, etc.).
+Here, we see that emails from 2017 have a higher UID (758, 757, ...) than emails from 2023.
+UIDs must have been reassigned for some reason or another during the existence of this entire email account (moves, copies, imports, etc.).

 Has this FAQ been helpful?